openreplay/documentation/content/deployment.md

 ---
 title: "Deployment"
 metaTitle: "Deployment"
-metaDescription: "Easy deploy on major public cloud providers (AWS, GCP, Azure, DigitalOcean)"
+metaDescription: "Easy deploy on major public cloud providers (AWS, GCP, Azure, DigitalOcean, Scaleway)"
 ---

 OpenReplay can be deployed anywhere.
 Here are step-by-step tutorials for deployment options using all the major cloud providers.